tusharmangle/todo-app-vanilla-js/README.md

 # ToDo App - Vanilla Javascript

-✅ State Management with Peoxy Object
+✅ State Management with Proxy Object

 ✅ Save todo-items to Local Storage and fetch from it.